Rulebook and portfolio

 - Retired / downgraded – no longer a product (component or removed)

-The point is not to be “process-mature”.
+The point is not to introduce a governance regime.
 The point is to make expectations explicit before someone builds two quarters’ worth of logic on something you were actually planning to discard.
+Fewer surprises, clearer prioritisation, tidier clean-up.

 Three tiers that make the portfolio more pragmatic